-Friends of the Children–SF Bay Area is a chapter of a nationwide organization dedicated to breaking the cycle of generational poverty through salaried, professional mentoring.
+Friends of the Children–San Francisco Bay Area is a chapter of a nationwide organization dedicated to breaking the cycle of generational poverty through salaried, professional mentoring.
 The national organization was founded in 1993.
-Our chapter began serving San Francisco Bay Area children in 2017.
-Learn how our model works and about our chapter history.
+Our chapter began serving the San Francisco Bay Area children in 2017.

 Impacting generational change by empowering youth who are facing the greatest obstacles through relationships with professional mentors – 12+ years, no matter what.